norman-thomas/CarND-Behavioral-Cloning-P3/README.md

 ### 0. Model choices

 Having learned about some existing neural network architectures in previous lessons, I wanted to give the NVidia model a try.
 All of my training was done on my personal laptop, which has an NVidia GPU with 2GB of RAM.
 This, however, turned out to be a bottleneck when a model grew too big.
 Training the NVidia was doable, albeit quite slow and memory hungry.
-I then thought that using the NVidia model was a bit of an overkill for this task and tried to come up with a smaller, hence faster model.
-I will compare the performance of the NVidia and my model below.
+I then thought that the NVidia model was too potent for this task and tried to come up with a smaller, hence faster model.

 ### 1. An appropriate model architecture has been employed